hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `hosted_zone_id` - The [Route 53 Hosted Zone ID](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_website_region_endpoints) for this bucket's region.
 * `region` - The AWS region this bucket resides in.
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block).
+* `website` - The website configuration, if configured.
+    * `error_document` - The name of the error document for the website.
+    * `index_document` - The name of the index document for the website.
+    * `redirect_all_requests_to` - The redirect behavior for every request to this bucket's website endpoint.
+    * `routing_rules` - (Optional) The rules that define when a redirect is applied and the redirect behavior.
 * `website_endpoint` - The website endpoint, if the bucket is configured with a website.
 If not, this will be an empty string.
 * `website_domain` - The domain of the website endpoint, if the bucket is configured with a website.
 If not, this will be an empty string.
 This is used to create Route 53 alias records.